 It’s usually around budgeting time each year when the importance of the sabbatical is reconsidered.
-At first glance, it’s not a very good idea to provide a pastor with a sabbatical.
+At first glance, providing a pastor with a sabbatical is not a very good idea.
 Right?
-The pastor is gone for an extended period, resulting in the need to hire replacement speakers or otherwise meet the ministry need in the pastor’s absence.
-And, in most cases, the church provides some form of a stipend to allow the pastor to do something while they’re on sabbatical.
+The pastor is gone for an extended period, resulting in needing replacement speakers or meeting the ministry’s needs in the pastor’s absence.
+In most cases, the church provides some form of a stipend to allow the pastor to do something while they’re on sabbatical.

 Sabbaticals Reduce Costs – It’s expensive to replace a pastoral staff member.
 The time it takes to search for a candidate, cover responsibilities in their absence, fly candidates in and out for interviews, cover moving expenses, etc., all weigh heavily on a congregation’s budget.
-Strategically providing sabbatical time for renewal saves the church from losing momentum and incurring significant expense.
+Strategically providing sabbatical time for renewal saves the church from losing momentum and incurring significant expenses.

-Bottom line … periodically providing the pastor with a sabbatical is one of the most important investments in the future the congregation can make.
+Bottom line?
+Periodically providing the pastor with a sabbatical is one of the most important investments in the future the congregation can make.

 (See the Sabbatical Leave section of my Staff Policy Manual.)